gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

 | The left and right motors can be run so that the buggy moves forwards or backwards in a straight line:
 | ``forward(speed=1, decrease_left=0, decrease_right=0)``
 | ``backward(speed=1, decrease_left=0, decrease_right=0)``
+| ``decrease_left`` is used to reduce the motor speed on the left side in case the buggy drifts to the right due to the left motor being slightly faster than the right.
-| ``decrease_left`` and ``decrease_right`` are used to adjust the motor speed on either side in case the buggy doesn't go straight due to one motor being slightly faster than the other.
+| ``decrease_right`` is used to reduce the motor speed on the right side in case the buggy drifts to the left due to the right motor being slightly faster than the left.
+| Any ``decrease_left`` and ``decrease_right`` values used to give a straight line are best found by experimentation.

 .. py:function:: forward(speed=1, decrease_left=0, decrease_right=0)